 Fun in the Sun!

 Fun in the sun isn’t always about going to the beach or swimming.
 Here are some other “In the Sun” options for kids this summer.

 - Build and Obstacle Course: Kids will not only use basic science skills to design it just right, but this gives them a chance to burn off some energy and stay active.
 Make sure you have safety measures in place, of course!

 - Go Fish!
 You can’t go wrong with this classic outdoor activity.
 In some states, children can fish without a license or look up when there are free fishing days in your area.

 - Go Big with Mini Golf: Check out a nearby mini-golf course or family fun center.
 Or, to be more innovative and build your own course on a driveway, back patio, or dirt lot!

-Keep in mind, all of these summer break ideas aren’t just for kids!
+Remember that these summer break ideas aren’t just for kids!
 Many of these activities are fun for the whole family to join in and share.
-These are just a few of our favorite fun adventures kids can have while on summer vacation.
+These are just a few of our favorite fun adventures kids can have on summer vacation.
 Hopefully, this guide will help your family build wonderful memories for years to come.